-- Students will acquire and refine patient evaluation skills.
+- Students acquire and refine patient evaluation skills.

-- Students will accurately interpret signs, symptoms, and relevant diagnostic studies to make sound patient management decisions.
+- Students accurately interpret signs, symptoms and relevant diagnostic studies to make sound patient management decisions.

 Goal 5: Professionalism

-- Graduates will be leaders of the profession at the local, state, and national level.
+- Graduates are leaders of the profession at the local, state, and national level.

-- Providing compassionate, patient-centered care to a diverse population of patients.
+- Provide compassionate, patient-centered care to a diverse population of patients.

-- Fostering integrity through accountability to patients, society, and the PA Profession.
+- Foster integrity through accountability to patients, society, and the PA Profession.

 Goal 6: Practice-based learning